 change is creating value opportunities for investors as new markets,

 technologies and business models emerge.
+For more information see our ESG page.

 Over the last 8 years, the Iona team has built a differentiated and focused capability in identifying and executing these emergent value opportunities.